numerica-ideas/community/kubernetes/springboot-docker-kubernetes-setup/README.md

 - **Integration**: facilitates the integration of different services and tools, such as monitoring systems, storage systems, and so on.
 - **Update**: when updates are available, it's easy to apply them using Kubernetes, without interrupting the services.

-## Deploying a Containerized Application with Docker and Kubernetes
+## Deploying with Docker and Kubernetes

 ### Application Preparation
 To deploy an application with Docker, you must first create a configuration file called `Dockerfile` which describes the steps needed to build the application's image.

 ### Building the Image
-Next, the Dockerfile is used to build the image of the application using the `docker build` command.
+Next, the **Dockerfile** is used to build the image of the application using the `docker build` command.
 This image is then stored in a Docker image registry like the famous **Docker Hub**.

 ### Deploying the Image
 Then, to deploy the application in a Kubernetes cluster, you need to create a configuration file called `deployment.yaml` which describes the deployment parameters such as the number of replicas (instances of the application), required resources, ... etc.